mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It also has a (somewhat justified) reputation for being a very expensive sport for millionaires.

+It requires a similar amount of training as a regular private pilot.

 It is an established and widely recognized sport with a world federation and regular competitions.

 Competitions usually revolve around flying far and fast using only the natural wind currents.